Lifestyle

 en_US

-Austrian Empress Elisabeth "Sissi" was on a diet and never cut her hair.
+Empress Elisabeth "Sissi" of Austria dieted and never cut her hair.